 With the increase in capacity they’ve been able to branch out into other areas such as the roaring trade in selling fresh wort (the unfermented base of beer) kits to home brewers as far away as Canberra.
 They now even have enough space to accommodate passing gypsy brewers keen to take a bit of knowledge from Tim’s nearly fifteen years as a commercial brewer, stretching back through stints at the Lord Nelson Brewery and Five Islands (now the Illawarra Brewing Company).

 The evolution of the tasting room perfectly encapsulates the reality and evolution of HopDog as a small, family-run business.
 Adjacent to the brewery, the bar started out, like the original brewhouse, tiny and just functional enough to get by.
 That’s because most of the space was set aside as an impromptu nursery for Tim and Tess’ children who literally grew up in the brewery with mum and dad toiling away in the background.
-Now that they’ve grown up a bit, the kids’ day care has become a place for grown-ups which includes a proper six tap tasting bar with tables and places to perch while enjoying a few brews.
-And it’s just as well too, as around half of everything they brew is now sold locally or through the cellar door.
+Now that they’ve grown up a bit, the kids’ day care has become a genuine cellar door with six tap tasting bar, tables, chairs and space to relax and try a few brews.
+They even have capacity to hold the odd event like Hopsology, a monthly beer education session hosted by Tim that takes you through several styles of beer with a bit of food to match.
+Thanks in part to having a proper front of house, around half of what HopDog produces is now sold locally or through the cellar door.

 Buoyed on by a burgeoning microbrewing industry, HopDog is undoubtedly far bigger, better and faster than when they started but they’re still doing what they’ve always done: making beer their way and having a lot of fun doing it.